How to submit?

 - Conflict of interest

 If needed, please consult ICMJE guidelines for writing a scientific manuscript.

 All contributors who did not qualify for authorship (design/sample/analyse, write the manuscript, edit and approve final manuscript).
 Funding sources, language editing, technical assistance.

-Authors must declare any possible financial or personal conflicts of interest that can bias the reported study.
+Authors must declare any possible financial or personal conflicts of interest regardng the reported study.
 If the authors find no conflict of interest they must state so here.

 If in doubt, please consult the ICMJE guidelines .

 Using initials of the authors should list the contributions for the manuscript:

 - acquisition of data;

 - drafting of the manuscript;

 - critical revision and approval of the final manuscript.